-Looking into the eyes while communicating is important as it does nervousness otherwise.
-And for it not to look intimidating, you have to know how much to look, that’s why I say it’s an art.
+Looking into the eyes while communicating is essential as it does nervousness otherwise.
+And for it not to look intimidating, you have to know how much to watch, that’s why I say it’s an art.
 Yes, that’s why communication is a skill.

-As says the wall Street journal that adults make 30 to 60 percent of eye contact while they speak whereas they should be doing it 70 percent.
-As I said, is not more than that, even 90 would be creepy.
+As says the wall Street journal that adults make 30 to 60 percent of eye contact while they speak, whereas they should be doing it 70 percent.
+As I said, it is not more than that; even 90 would be creepy.

 According to a study from the Idiap Research Institute, eye contact shows a person’s social hierarchy and dominance in a conversation.
 It’s all in those eyes.

 A warm personality has a warm handshake, and a strong personality has a strong one.
 Have you met someone who had pressed your hand obnoxiously hard?
 Some people just like to show dominance by every means.

 You may anticipate someone being an introvert, arrogant, cautious, or indulged in inferiority while shaking hands.
 The handshake was a way to gain trust by showing that they were unarmed in ancient times.

 There are types of handshakes depending on the kind of personality and the mindset.
 People with a craving for dominance like to initiate the handshake, have a firm grip, prefer an upper hand with palms facing down, and may even guide you through by pulling you over.

 Introverts have a shy handshake, which resembles more to the touch than a shake.
 They’re eager to finish the process and hence don’t enjoy a handshake.

 A confident handshake is essential for a confident body language, the one with a smile and direct eye contact.